 Is this lender an expert in insurance agency business loans?
 Will they understand how to collateralize your loan appropriately?
 If you’re buying a book or agency, can they refer you to resources like lawyers or brokers?
 Can they advise you in performing thorough due diligence?
 Do they understand the unique complexities of insurance agency buy-outs and lending arrangements?

-- Can you fund complex structures like a partial buy-out of a partner
+- Can you fund complex structures like a partial buy-out of a business partner?

-- What financial records do you need me to provide upfront?
+- What financial records or information do I need to provide upfront?

 - What should my annual revenue or commissions be in order to qualify for a loan?